LUMIZYME- alglucosidase alfa injection, powder, for solution

 2.2 Recommended Dosage and Administration

 • The recommended dosage of LUMIZYME is 20 mg/kg body weight administered every 2 weeks as an intravenous infusion.
-The initial infusion rate should be no more than 1 mg/kg/hr [see Dosage and Administration (2.5)].
+The initial infusion rate should be no more than 1 mg/kg/hour [see Dosage and Administration (2.5)].

 Missed Dose